yiisoft/yii2/framework/UPGRADE.md

   Before this change behavior was inconsistent with the documentation: method in the model had higher priority, than a built-in validator.
 In case you have relied on this behavior, make sure to fix it.

+* Behavior was changed for methods `yii\base\Module::get()` and `yii\base\Module::has()` so in case when the requested component was not found in the current module, the parent ones will be checked for this component hierarchically.
+  Considering that the root parent module is usually an application, this change can reduce calls to global `Yii::$app->get()`, and replace them with module-scope calls to `get()`, making code more reliable and easier to test.
+  However, this change may affect your application if you have code that uses method `yii\base\Module::has()` in order to check existence of the component exactly in this specific module.
+In this case make sure the logic is not corrupted.

 Upgrade from Yii 2.0.11
 -----------------------